syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 across the fleet.
 If a Cluster labels change, Kratix will automatically converge on the expected system state.

-If you are curious to learn more about Kratix Schedling, check the [Multi-cluster Management](../main/reference/multicluster-management) docs.
+If you are curious to learn more about Kratix Scheduling, check the [Multi-cluster Management](../main/reference/multicluster-management) docs.

 :::